-- 1. Some liquids also conduct electricity as some solids do. - 2.
-Some liquids are good conductors of electricity and some are poor conductors. - 3.
-Distilled water does not allow the current to pass through it. - 4.
-Most Liquids that conduct electricity are solutions of acids, bases and salts. - 5.
-Electrolyte is a solution of a substance through which electric current can pass. - 6.
-Electroplating is possible through electrolysis.
+- Some liquids also conduct electricity as some solids do. - Some liquids are good conductors of electricity and some are poor conductors. - Distilled water does not allow the current to pass through it. - Most Liquids that conduct electricity are solutions of acids, bases and salts. - Electrolyte is a solution of a substance through which electric current can pass. - Electroplating is possible through electrolysis.

-Refelections on concepts
+I. Refelections on concepts

-- I LOSSI I LOSS - 1 C: and a function of the first state of the first - 1.
-Give examples for good solid conductors and liquid conductors. $(AS_1)$ - 2.
-Give examples for poor solid conductors and liquid conductors. $(AS_1)$ - 3.
-Give two examples for electrolyte. $(AS_1)$ - 4.
-Draw the diagram of Electrolytic cell and explain.
-(AS5)
+- Give examples for good solid and liquid conductors of electricity. $(AS_1)$ - Give examples for poor solid conductors and liquid conductors of electricity.
+(AS)

+- Give two examples for electrolyte.
+(AS1) 3. - Draw the diagram of Electrolytic cell and explain.
+(AS2) 4.

-- 1. Which energy is cause for glowing of bulb in electrolytic cell? $(AS_1)$ - 2.
-What do you add to distilled water for making it to conduct electricity? $(AS_1)$
+- Which energy is cause for glowing of bulb in electrolytic cell?
+(AS1) - What do you add to distilled water for making it to conduct electricity?
+(ASi)

-- 1. If the key is to be coated with aluminium instead of copper, what changes do we need to make in the experiment of coating on iron key with copper? $(AS_3)$ - 2.
-Is plastic coated by the process of electroplating?
-Why? $(AS_2)$
+- If the key is to be coated with aluminium instead of copper, what changes do we need to make in the experiment of coating on iron key with copper?
+(AS3) - Can plastic be coated by the process of electroplating?
+Why?
+(AS,)

-- Which of the following is also used in ornamentation and decoration [ a) Electro typing b) Electro plating c) Electro printing d) Galvanizing - 2.
-Pure water is a) Electric conductor b) Semi conductor c) Insulator d) Resistor - 3.
-The material which do not allow electric current to pass through it is known as - a) Electric conductor b) Insulator c) Electric resistance d) semi conductor - 4.
-Electro plating is possible through [a) Electrolysis b) Chemical process c) Dissolving d) Filtration - 5.
-One of the following is not an electrolyte []a) Sulphuric acid b) Lemon juice c) Tamarind juice d) Detergent solution
+G Multiple Choice Questions

+1. Which of the following method is also used in ornamentation and decoration? [

+a) Electro typing b) Electro plating

+c) Electro printing d) Galvanizing

+2. Pure water is [ ]

+a) Electric conductor b) Semi conductor

+c) Poor conductor d) Resistor

+3. The material which do not allow electronic allow electronic and the second electronic and the se ric current to pass through it is

+known as [ ]

+a) Electric conductor b) Poor conductor

+c) Electric resistance d) Semi conductor

+4. Electro plating is possible through ] ]

+a) Electrolysis b) Chemical process

+c) Dissolving d) Filtration

+5. One of the following is not an electrolyte [

+a) Sulphuric acid b) Lemon juice

+c) Tamarind juice d) Detergent solution

-- 1. Conduct an experiment for coating on iron key with copper by electroplating method and prepare a report. - 2.
-Conduct an experiment for testing the electric conductivity of liquids. - 3.
-Conduct an experiment for testing the electric conductivity of electrolytes.
+- Conduct an experiment for coating on iron key with copper by electroplating method and prepare a report. - Conduct an experiment for testing the electric conductivity of liquids and prepare 2. a report. - 3.
+Conduct an experiment for testing the electric conductivity of electrolytes and prepare a report.

-- 1. Collect the information from various sources on the applications of electroplating in daily life and prepare a report on that. - 2.
-In many of the activities in this chapter, we have used a tester made up of LED.
+- Collect the information from various sources on the applications of electroplating in daily life and prepare a report on that. - In many of the activities in this chapter, we have used a tester made up of LED.
 Can we avoid LED and use something else as a tester?
 Collect the information and make a model.